SyedAhtsham/SyedAhtsham/README.md

 + Hi, I’m Syed Ahtsham, 22, and a Master in Data Science student at the University of Potsdam.

 + I love Machine Learning, Artificial Intelligence, and working with Data.
 I'm currently working in Python using Keras, NLTK, Seaborn, Matplotlib, and PyTorch for efficient model training, automation, and visualization.

-My relevant coursework at the University is Advanced Natural Language Processing, Data Science and Business Analytics, Databases and Practical Programming, and Stochastics.
++ My relevant coursework at the University is Advanced Natural Language Processing, Data Science and Business Analytics, Databases and Practical Programming, and Stochastics.

-+ Feel free to reach out to me to discuss the variations in Hyper-parameters!

-+ You can shoot me an email at syed.hassan@uni-potsdam.de I'll try to respond as soon as I can.

-+ I collaborated on a project to develop a product for courier services.
-The objective was to optimize the route using artificial intelligence and thereby increase the productivity of the customers as well as the employees who work for the courier service.
-This application helped them reduce their delivery cost and in turn, increased their profits.
++ In my final year of Bachelor in Computer Science at Quaid I Azam University Islamabad, I collaborated on a project named "Optimal Route Planning through Artificial Intelligence" to develop a product for courier services to optimize the route and automate the delivery sheet generation.
+I designed and developed the Last Mile Delivery Management System, a complete Web-based solution to automate the Delivery Sheet generation and manage vehicle assignments, employees, and fleet.
+I also worked closely with the research team in generating the Geo-spatial datasets for the AI model training for route optimization.

 + Besides this, I worked along with my fellows at the university on semester projects.
 I'd like to mention that my group and I worked together to develop a Gift Registry website, an Arts and Crafts website where a user will find arts and crafts ideas as well and he will be able to purchase the tools needed to materialize that idea.